mcpjungle/MCPJungle/README.md

 ```bash
 MCPJUNGLE_IMAGE_TAG=latest-stdio docker-compose up -d
 ```

+> [!NOTE]
+> If you're using `docker-compose.yaml`, this is already the default image tag.
+> You only need to specify the stdio image tag if you're using `docker-compose.prod.yaml`.

 This image is significantly larger.
 But it is very convenient and recommended for running locally when you rely on stdio-based MCP servers.